sequentech/documentation/docs/general/contribute/production-readiness.md

 **Security Automation**

-- [ ] **Continuous Integration**: When commits are pushed, Github Actions are triggered to perform builds, tests and other checks automatically.
+- [ ] **Continuous Integration**: When commits are pushed, Github Actions are triggered to perform builds, tests and other automatic checks.
 - [ ] **Release automation**: Release publishing is automated and triggered using Github Actions.
 This includes automation of the generation of the Release Notes.